.github/workflows/test.yml

 tests: .dokkimi/api-tests/ Manual setup

 If you're not using the GitHub Action — or you're on a different CI system — you can set up the pipeline yourself.
-The key components are k3s, the Dokkimi CLI, and a few environment variables.
+The key components are Docker, the Dokkimi CLI, and a few environment variables.

-Step 1: Install k3s
+Step 1: Install Dokkimi

-npm install -g dokkimi Step 4: Build your images
+npm install -g dokkimi Step 2: Build your images

 Build your service images on the runner.
-Since k3s uses the host Docker daemon, pods can pull them directly — no docker push or kind load needed.
+Since Dokkimi uses the host Docker daemon, your locally-built images are available immediately — no registry needed.

 docker build -t my-app:latest .
-Step 5: Pre-pull external images
+Step 3: Pre-pull external images

 Dokkimi sidecars depend on a few external images.
 Pre-pulling them avoids timeouts during test runs: